Pomodoro Technique: What is It and How it Works

 If you’re still in doubt about whether this technique works or not, here are some of the reasons we believe it does:

-Who uses the Pomodoro technique?
+Who can benefit most from the Pomodoro technique?

 The Pomodoro technique can do great wonders if you struggle with procrastination and have a hard time focusing on your tasks for a long period of time.